Jokowi was prosecuted by a former UGM concerning false diplomas, it is the content of his petitum - ExBulletin

 The numbered case 211 / PDT.G / 2025 / PN SKT was submitted by two former students of Gadjah Mada University (UGM) Yogyakarta, Top Tafan and Bangun Sutoto.

-Read also: Again, Jokowi was prosecuted with the Solo District Court, now Citizen Diploma Diploma
+Read also: Again, Jokowi was prosecuted with the Solo District Court, now a Citizen Diploma

 The defendant in this case was made up of Jokowi as a defendant I, Rector UGM Prof. Ova Emilia as a defendant II, assistant rector of the UGM, professor Wening as a defendant III, and the Indonesian National Police (Polri) as a defendant IV.